LucasBarretto86/LearningDocker/README.md

 ```

-## Images and Containers

-**Images:**

-On Docker images are the blueprints to create containers, which means that images has all the required configuration and dependencies for a container, as soon as you request Docker to run a image Docker will create a container following this blueprint.

-**Containers:**

-Containers are the pre-configured isolated environment created by Docker using an image

 ## Images

-The first use an image will be downloading it from [Docker hub](https://hub.docker.com/) in our example we will be looking for the official `node` parent image
+The first use an image will be downloading it from [Docker hub](https://hub.docker.com/) in our example we will be looking for the official `node` parent image (a.k.a base image)

 On the Docker Hub we search for `node`

 ![Docker hub search](src/images/docker-hub-search.png)

-To download the official image that will be our parent image, you will notice a field with the respective command do download it:
+To download the official image that will be our parent image (a.k.a base image), you will notice a field with the respective command do download it:

 ![Download command](src/images/docker-hub-command.png)